-Article 9.11 Employment protection term
+Article 9.10 Employment protection term

 - 1. The employer shall for a period of 10 months not dissolve the employment contract of an employee who on the basis of a reorganisation is subject to potential dismissal. - 2.
-The period of 10 months commences on the first day of the month following the month in which
+The period of 10 months commences on the first day of the month following the month in which the employee is informed of his potential dismissal in writing.
+This notification is not sent until the Reorganisation Plan has been decided on.

-Article 9.12 Study on suitable work
+Article 9.11 Study on suitable work

-During the period of protection against dismissal as referred to in Article 9.11 and the notice period as referred to in Article 8.4, paragraph 4 until termination of the employment contract, the possibilities of re-employment in suitable work within or outside the university shall be carefully studied.
-Article 9.12a applies in this case.
+During the period of protection against dismissal as referred to in Article 9.10 until termination of the employment contract, the possibilities of re-employment in suitable work within or outside the university shall be carefully studied.
+Article 9.12 applies in this case.

-- During the re-employment study period, the employee can, within reasonableness, be instructed to carry out alternative duties. - 2.
-Re-employment may be in the form of a trial placement for a maximum of 12 months. - During the re-employment study period, the employee can be seconded outside the institution.
+- 1. During the re-employment study period, the employee can, within reasonableness, be instructed to carry out alternative duties. - 2.
+Re-employment may be in the form of a trial placement for a maximum of 12 months. - 3.
+During the re-employment study period, the employee can be seconded outside the institution.
 The secondment must be approved by the employer.
 Any agreements made in respect of the secondment are recorded in writing. - 4.
 A trial placement or secondment will extend the employment protection term by the duration of the work performed, taking into account the number of hours required to perform this temporary work.
 This extension may last no longer than 12 months.

-Article 9.12a Suitable position
+Article 9.12 Suitable position